qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 .. let's use ogrinfo until a list of vector formats is provided in a (GDAL/)OGR tab

-In QGIS, depending on the data format, there are different tools to open it.
+.. _datasourcemanager:

-These are mainly available in the :menuselection:`Layer --> Add Layer -->` menu or from the :guilabel:`Manage Layers` toolbar (enabled through :menuselection:`View --> Toolbars` menu).
+In QGIS, depending on the data format, there are different tools to open it, mainly available in the :menuselection:`Layer --> Add Layer -->` menu or from the :guilabel:`Manage Layers` toolbar (enabled through :menuselection:`View --> Toolbars` menu).
 However, all these tools point to a unique dialog, the :guilabel:`Data Source Manager` dialog that you can directly open with the |dataSourceManager|
 :sup:`Open Data Source Manager` button available on the :guilabel:`Data Source Manager Toolbar` or by pressing :kbd:`Ctrl+L`.
+Indeed, the :guilabel:`Data Source Manager` dialog offers a unified interface to open vector or raster file-based data as well as databases or web services supported by QGIS.
+It can be set modal or not with the |checkbox| :guilabel:`Modeless data source manager dialog` in :menuselection:`Settings --> Options --> General` menu.

 .. _figure_datasource_manager: